Chimango caracara: Description

 The chimango caracara is 32 to 43 cm long and weighs 170 to 260 g.
 Its wingspan is 80 to 99 cm.
 The sexes' plumages are alike.
 Adults of the nominate subspecies are mostly brownish throughout.
 They have dark streaks on the side of the head and on their hindneck.
-Their undersides are mottled or barred with rufous brown.
+Their undersides are mottled or barred with rufous-brown.
 Their uppertail coverts are white and their tail is mottled grayish and white with a wide black band near the end.
-Their iris is brown.
+Also, their iris is brown.
 Males have bare yellow skin around the eye and yellow legs and feet.
-Females have reddish pink skin around the eye and bluish gray legs and feet.
-Juvenile birds have a strong rufous tinge overall and bare parts colored like the adult female's.
-Subspecies M. c. temucoensis is a darker smoky brown than the nominate, and their underparts are more heavily marked.
+Females have reddish-pink skin around the eye and bluish-gray legs and feet.
+Juvenile birds have a strong rufous tinge overall and bare parts colored like the adult females.
+Subspecies D. c. temucoensis is a darker smoky brown than the nominate, and their underparts are more heavily marked.

 Distribution and habitat

 The nominate subspecies of the chimango caracara is found in northern and central Chile and from central Argentina east through Paraguay, southern Brazil, and Uruguay to the Atlantic Ocean.
 It is also a non-breeding visitor north into Bolivia.
-Subspecies M. c. temucoensis is found from southern Chile at about Concepción Province and southern Argentina at about the Chubut River south through Tierra del Fuego to Cape Horn.
+Subspecies D. c. temucoensis is found from southern Chile at about Concepción Province and southern Argentina at about the Chubut River south through Tierra del Fuego to Cape Horn.
 Individuals have roamed to the Falkland Islands.
 In addition, the species was introduced to Easter Island in the early 20th century.

 The chimango caracara inhabits a wide variety of open landscapes including grassy Andean foothills, heathland, shrub–steppe, and marshes.
 It also occurs in open woods, plantations, villages, suburban and urban areas, and coastal flats.
 In Argentina it is often found along roads and areas with a mix of pristine and disturbed plots.
 One author says it is most common in the ranching and wheat belt of the Argentinian Pampas, around Chilean fishing villages, around extensive marshlands, and at "rubbish dumps anywhere".
 It is the most common raptor in Argentinean Patagonia.
 In elevation it is most common below 2000 m but is regularly found up to 3000 m and occasionally as high as 4000 m.

 Behavior

 Movement

 The chimango caracara is a year-round resident in most of its range.
 Populations in the far south are partially migratory, with individuals moving north mostly in the austral winter.
-Members of the northern populations move into Boliva in the non-breeding season and also in small numbers as far north in Brazil as Minas Gerais and Goiás.
+Members of the northern populations move into Bolivia in the non-breeding season and also in small numbers as far north in Brazil as Minas Gerais and Goiás.
 There are a few records from the Falkland Islands.